 Skype has been around since 2003 and was bought by Microsoft in 2011.
 It is a free, easy-to-use option for video conferencing.
 The number of people allowed on a video call recently increased to 100.
 Available for just about any mobile device, tablet or computer.

 Zoom increased massively in popularity during 2020.
 With Zoom you can either use either video or audio-only or both, while chatting live.
 It also allows you to record sessions to view later, annotate each another’s screens and share files.
 The free version of Zoom allows you to host up to 100 participants (although there is a 40 minute limit on group meetings of more than 3 attendees.)
 You also get unlimited 1 to 1 meetings.
-You can change your view (active speaker or gallery view), share your screen, change your background, add attendees to a waiting room before allowing them into the meeting (this allows you to verify them), have private and group chats, use breakout rooms and share a whiteboard among other things.
+You can change your view, share your screen, change your background, add attendees to a waiting room before allowing them into the meeting (this allows you to verify them), have private and group chats, use breakout rooms and share a whiteboard among other things.
 Paid versions are available with more features.
 Zoom can be used across Windows, Mac, Linux, iOS, Android and Blackberry.

-Microsoft Teams is Microsoft’s communication and collaboration platform, replacing Skype for Business (which is discontinued as of June 2021).
+Microsoft Teams is Microsoft’s communication and collaboration platform, replacing Skype for Business (which was discontinued as of June 2021).
 It is aimed primarily at businesses (although schools are also utilising it during lockdown).
 It currently allows up to 250 people in a meeting (or up to 10,000 viewers through its presentation feature).
 Users can easily share files and chat during meetings as well as screen-share.
 Obviously Teams integrates seamlessly with Microsoft Office – there is real-time collaboration with Office, allowing users to work together using Office apps for web (including Word, Excel, PowerPoint, and OneNote).
 Users can access 10 GB of team file storage and 2 GB of personal file storage per person.
-Teams has a free plan available.
+There is a free plan available.

 Used primarily by gamers, Discord is free to use and allows users to text, send audio recordings, or video chat with up to eight participants.
 You can download Discord for Windows, open it in a browser or access it on its iOS or Android apps.